JUMA-IO/STM32_Platform/README.md

 ##Directories
 * /product - several examples based on Cannon, including a Thermometer detector, a BLE echo appliction, a SensorTag, etc.
 * /system - including drivers, HALs, middlewares, JUMA SDKs, etc.
-* /tool - including some APP utilities which could be installed and run on Andoird mobiles.
+* /tool - including some APP utilities which could be installed and run on Android mobiles.
 * /document - things like document, datasheet, manuals, etc.

 ##Quick Start
 1. Choose seed project
 Learn examples under */product* folder, select one to be the seed project.
-Copy & pasta it to create your own project.
+Copy & paste it to create your own project.

 2. Header files
 Remember to include necessary header files.